patelsunny18/hurdle/README.md

 Hurdle, a fun little project of mine.

-I am trying to recreate the trendy game Wordle and have fun with it.
+I am trying to recreate the trendy web game 'Wordle'.
 Hope you like it!